a034734/ProjetoGrupo3/README.md

-# Projeto do Grupo 3
+# Projeto do Grupo 3: This or That

+## Identificação:

 Alexandre Nunes - A035528

 Daniel Moreira - A034734